 - increase and improve diagnostic services, skills and facilities

-Recognising that biosecurity is every Australian’s business, the department is working more closely than ever with landholders, state and territory governments, industry organisations, rangers and communities across northern Australia to strengthen biosecurity systems and protect our agricultural industries, environment and way of life.
+Biosecurity is every Australian’s business.
+The department is working more closely than ever with landholders, state and territory governments, industry organisations, rangers and communities across northern Australia to strengthen biosecurity systems and protect our agricultural industries, environment and way of life.

 The Northern Australia Biosecurity Framework Reference Group, established in March 2016, includes senior representatives of all northern jurisdictions, Plant Health Australia and Animal Health Australia.
 The group provides strategic advice and support for a collaborative, integrated and strategic approach to managing biosecurity in northern Australia.